 About Me

-I am Liang “Charles” Lyu, a third-year PhD student at Massachusetts Institute of Technology (MIT), in the Laboratory for Information and Decision Systems (LIDS) within the Department of Electrical Engineering and Computer Science (EECS).
+I am Liang “Charles” Lyu, a fourth-year PhD student at Massachusetts Institute of Technology (MIT), in the Laboratory for Information and Decision Systems (LIDS) within the Department of Electrical Engineering and Computer Science (EECS).
 I am advised by Professors Asu Ozdaglar and Dan Huttenlocher.

 Previously, I graduated from Duke University in 2020 with a B.S. degree in Computer Science and Mathematics, where I worked with Professors Kamesh Munagala and Brandon Fain.

-Here is my latest CV (updated October 2024).
+Here is my latest CV (updated March 2026).

 Research Interests